GetDKAN/dkan/docs/source/introduction/overview.rst

 Data in files isn't naturally searchable, but the :doc:`../components/dkan_datastore` module parses and stores data in a more explorable format.
-DKAN can then use the datastore to provide direct access to the data, through tools like the :func:`Drupal::datastore::SqlEndpoint::Service` SQL Endpoint
+DKAN can then use the datastore to provide direct access to the data, through tools like the DatastoreQuery Endpoint.

 ----